Josip Broz Tito: Reforms

-Tito's visits to the United States avoided most of the Northeast due to large minorities of Yugoslav emigrants bitter about communism in Yugoslavia.
-Security for the state visits was usually high to keep him away from protesters, who would frequently burn the Yugoslav flag.
-During a visit to the United Nations in the late 1970s, emigrants shouted "Tito murderer" outside his New York hotel, for which he protested to United States authorities.
+Tito's visits to the U.S. avoided most of the Northeast due to large minorities of Yugoslav emigrants bitter about socialism in Yugoslavia.
+Security for the state visits was usually high to keep him away from protesters, who frequently burned the Yugoslav flag.
+During a visit to the United Nations in the late 1970s, emigrants shouted "Tito murderer" outside his New York hotel, which he protested to United States authorities.